Totsukawaii/writeup-on-scorm-cheat/README.md

 ## Part 2.
 Making a UserScript with TamperMonkey

-Well what if you want to cheat but you don't want to do all the steps everytime you have to take the quiz?
+Well what if you want to cheat but you don't want to do all the tedious steps every time you have to take the quiz?
 You can achieve that with TamperMonkey.
 TamperMonkey is a userscript manager that allows you to run a certain script on the browser the moment you enter a page.
 At this point you would need to have a basic level of programming knowledge to understand what's going on.

 I already made the script so you can [download](https://greasyfork.org/en/scripts/444642-scorm-cheater/code) it along with TamperMonkey to start effortlessly cheating.